 - Make the Content Less Seasonal: Of course, certain seasonal content just makes sense to go dormant at certain times of the year.
 In this case, you have the option of editing it to make it more evergreen or just leaving it up to wait for the right time of year to come around.

-- Updated to Current Google SEO Best Practices: This one might take a little bit of research, but if you’ve seen a dramatic drop in visibility due to algorithm changes, it would be a good idea to re-optimize the content on your site.
+- Updated to Current Google SEO Best Practices: This one might take a little bit of research, but if you’ve seen a dramatic drop in visibility due to algorithm changes, it would be a good idea to implement best local SEO services to re-optimize the content on your site.

 Should You Delete Content?